Buy our dog digital book bundle and prevent common accidents.

 Here's a video example of Preventive Vet pup Finnegan's demand barking (he wants attention and playtime!):

-In the above video of Finnegan's demand barking, he isn't rewarded with any attention and he chooses to walk away to find something else to do.
+In the above video of Finnegan's demand barking, he isn't rewarded with any attention, and he chooses to walk away to find something else to do.
 Ignoring the bark may work for your dog's demand barking (if you can handle being barked at for a while), but it's often easier to train preemptively and show your dog what works instead of barking in the first place.
 Let's look at how to do that.
+Learn more about whether ignoring bad behavior really works here.

 How to Teach Your Dog Not to Demand Bark